commercetools-demo/web-component-collection/assets/src/components/step-variant-selector/README.md

 2. **Dynamic Updates**: While the `sku` attribute is fixed after initialization, other attributes like `selectors` and `locale` can be updated dynamically.

+3. **Automatic Preselection**: When the component loads with a specific SKU, it automatically preselects all the buttons that correspond to the attributes of that SKU.
+This provides a better user experience by showing the complete selection for the current SKU without requiring user interaction.

 ### Events

 The component emits the following events: